nlm-irp-jianglab/spiR_bioinfo/README.md

 Scripts/ contains all of the scripts used to determine cholesterol converter status and generate the plot, and generate the ROC curve

+## ROC Curve
+The ROC Curves in Figure 6f and Figure S9 can be replicated using Scripts/Plot-ROC.py

+`cd Scripts/

+python Plot-ROC.py`

 ## Citation
 TBD